 Sadly, stress not only increases pain in those with TMD; it actually changes the structure of the temporomandibular joint.
 (5) It is vital to keep your stress under control if you want healthy temporomandibular joint structure and function.

 If you suffer from TMD, it’s a good idea to check up on your adrenal health – if you suffer from HPA axis dysregulation it’s likely that improving your adrenal status will improve your symptoms.
 One of the best ways to improve your HPA axis activity is to implement mind-body activities like yoga, deep breathing, meditation, etc. These are simple things to incorporate and can often be done in the comfort of your own home.
 Here are some of my favorite resources if you’re new to mind-body activities:

 Inflammation in TMD

 When you are subject to chronic stress, your body becomes resistant to the effects of cortisol.
 When this happens, inflammation is allowed to run rampant as the normal processes that keep it in check don’t function as they should.
 (6)

 To decrease your inflammation, it is first crucial to get your HPA axis functioning normally, as HPA dysregulation increases inflammation.
-You can learn more about how to get tested for HPA axis dysregulation and how to treat it naturally in our eBook and video series.

 It is also important to eat a healthy diet high in antioxidants – a Paleo diet is a perfect place to start, but make sure to get lots of fruits and vegetables of different colors to increase your antioxidant intake.